Rosario hits 2 HRs as Twins beat Orioles 6-5 in DH opener

 UP NEXT

-Twins: LHP Martin Pérez (1-0, 5.02 ERA) was slated to start the nightcap, his fifth appearance and second start with Minnesota after signing as a free agent in January.
+Twins: LHP Martin Pérez (1-0, 5.02 ERA) started the nightcap, his fifth appearance and second start with Minnesota after signing as a free agent in January.

-Orioles: RHP Alex Cobb (lumbar strain) was to be activated from the injured list to pitch in the second game.
+Orioles: RHP Alex Cobb (lumbar strain) was activated from the injured list to pitch in the second game.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports